Nau Mai, Haere Mai,

 If, however, the Doctor/Nurse would like to see a patient face-to-face, an urgent appointment will be made.

-Every day we offer GP Triage for patients requesting a same day appointment.
-We can get a doctor to call you back and they will assess you and:
+Every day we offer GP Triage for patients requesting a same-day appointment.
+One of our triage team will call you back and offer one of the below:

-2. Give you a prescription – charge $20 (normal prescription fee applies) or
+2. Give you a prescription – (normal prescription fee applies) or

-3. Give you an urgent on the day appointment – normal consult charges apply for that appointment
+3. Give you an urgent on-the-day appointment – normal consult charges apply for this appointment

 GP Triage appointments are usually done in the morning between 9.00 am and 10.00 am, although this may vary.